macbem/lingui-eslint-plugin/docs/rules/text-restrictions.md

 - `patterns` is an array of regex or strings
 - `message` is an error message that will be displayed if restricting pattern matches text
 - `flags` is a string with regex flags for patterns
+- `replaceWith` is an optional string that will replace the matched pattern when autofix is applied.
+If not provided, the rule violation will not be autofixed.

+This rule is fixable using the `--fix` option.

 ## Example